-Pat Robertson dies at 93; founded Christian Broadcasting Network, Christian Coalition
+Pat Robertson, broadcaster who helped make religion central to GOP politics, dies at 93

 His wife Dede, who was a founding board member of CBN, died last year at the age of 94.
 The couple had four children, 14 grandchildren and 24 great-grandchildren, CBN said in a statement.

-Former Associated Press reporter Don Schanche contributed to this story.
+Former Associated Press reporters Don Schanche and Pam Ramsey contributed to this story.